-The following are some, but not all, examples of unexcused/unlawful absences:
+The following are some examples of unexcused/unlawful absences (this list does not include all possible examples):

 - Failure to present a parents'/guardians' excuse for an absence within three school days of the student's return to school.

 - Plagiarizing an absence note on behalf of a parent/guardian.

-- Students at work for any part of a school day.
+- Student is at work for any part of a school day.

-- Students found to be on school property or at a school-sponsored event on the day of an absence.
+- Student is found to be on school property or at a school-sponsored event on the day of an absence.

 - Missing the bus.

-- Oversleeping.
+- · Oversleeping.

-- Automobile failure.
+- Automobile failure / car trouble.

 - Driver's license test/examination.

 - Cutting class.

 - Failure of parents to arrange childcare.

-NOTE: Cutting class, leaving school without permission, truancy, and unexcused tardiness all result in students not being given the opportunity to make up missed class work.
+NOTE: Students that cut class, leave school without permission, are truant, or are tardy without an excuse will receive no credit for assignments on those days.
+Students will not being given the opportunity to make up that missed class work.
 Two class cuts in any one day will constitute a half day truant.
-Three class cuts in any one day will be considered a full day of truancy and will be dealt with accordingly.
+Three class cuts in any one day will be considered a full day of truancy and will be handled accordingly.